 - Contact some experts on social media and ask if they can vet the science or history of your story.
 You might be surprised how many would be willing to do it.
 See if they would be willing to share their process on social media and you can do the same.

 - Go on community based sites like Reddit or Discord and find small communities in your niche.
 Share your story, but don’t overtly market it.
 Ask for feedback on how to make it better!

 - Find some local groups on apps like Meetup or Facebook and see if you can get their feedback.

 - Remember, you’re not promoting your book, you're attracting interest by asking for advice.

 One of the pivotal scenes in the novel is a dramatic explosion.
-It occurs because the character Mark Watley makes a critical math error when trying to chemically manufacture water on Mars.
+It occurs because the character Mark Watney makes a critical math error when trying to chemically manufacture water on Mars.
 In real life, the idea came about from Weir making the same error, and getting feedback from a number of chemists.
-They jokingly told Weir that his mistake would have probably killed poor Mark Watley had he tried it in the story.
-But instead of fixing the mistake, Weir came up with a better idea: What if Mark Watley really did almost kill himself?
+They jokingly told Weir that his mistake would have probably killed poor Mark Watney had he tried it in the story.
+But instead of fixing the mistake, Weir came up with a better idea: What if Mark Watney really did almost kill himself?

 Weir allowed his audience to become a part of the storytelling process by listening to them and letting the story go to unexpected places.
 He wasn’t overly-attached to a plot, and because of that, The Martian was able to take some unexpected twists and turns.

 - Ask your followers “what would happen if?” and describe a certain plot in your story.